Logo Futurismo

 Milton | The beauty and simplicity of Fajã das Almas

 The many fertile cultivated areas and one or two white houses that line this magnificent seaside landscape characterize Fajã das Almas, also known as Fajã do Calhau.
-In 1891, Fajã do Calhau had a population of 78 inhabitants, but over time, this number has decreased significantly, currently reaching approximately five permanent residents.
+In 1891, Fajã do Calhau had a population of 78 inhabitants; however, this number has decreased significantly over time, currently standing at approximately five permanent residents.

-However, due to its easier accessibility, there has been an increase in the number of reconstructions, mainly carried out by emigrants.
-This beautiful Fajã is rich in ancient customs and traditions, one of which is handicrafts.
+However, due to its increased accessibility, there has been a rise in the number of reconstructions, mainly carried out by emigrants.
+This beautiful Fajã is rich in ancient customs and traditions, one of which is its rich heritage of handicrafts.
 Here, artisans handcraft wicker baskets, which people mainly used for harvesting and other agricultural work in the past.

 In addition to the natural heritage, take the opportunity to discover the various tourist attractions of Fajã das Almas.
 Here, you can enjoy peaceful moments with your family and friends.